discolabs/opensourceforshopify.com/README.md

 ```

 #### 3. Specify a category if required
-In addition to filtering by language, repositories can be filtered by category
+In addition to filtering by language, repositories can be filtered by category.
-- at the moment, these categorisations are limited to "Themes" (the default)
+At the moment, these categorisations are limited to "Themes" (the default) and
-and "Apps".
+"Apps".
 If your repository is theme-related, you don't have to do anything.

 If you'd like to list your repository under "Apps", simply add to
 `customRepoCategory`.